Skip to content

 nextflow run nf-core/ampliseq -resume \

--c /work/gmgi/Fisheries/scripts/COI_ampliseq.config \
+-c /projects/gmgi/Fisheries/scripts/ampliseq_minBoot.config \

 -profile singularity \